A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: A Sampling-based Convex Program for Risk-averse preview-based Learning

-\textbf{Proof.} Problem 2 is a convex optimization problem with finite number of state-action pairs.
-This is a special case of the convex optimization problem with infinite number of realizations considered in \cite{scenario1}.
-Inspired by \cite{scenario1} and using scenario-based optimization, scenarios (states and actions here) can be sampled and the same proof as in \cite{scenario1} can be leveraged to obtain the sample bound $N_{{\cal D}^k} \ge \frac{1}{\epsilon} (N_Q +\text{log}(\frac{1}{\bar \beta}))$. $\square$

-\begin{rem} The presented algorithm allows making a trade-off between feasibility confidence and computational complexity.
-Moreover, transfer learning can be leveraged based on similarity measured developed for MDPs \cite{lazaric2011transfer,ammar2014automated,visus2021taxonomy} to quickly warm-start Algorithm 1 for an unseen MDP.
-Transferring of samples can also be performed for the portion of the state space for which the occupancy remains unchanged from one imaginary MDP to another. \end{rem}
+\begin{rem} { Even though not considered in this paper, it has the potential to leverage transfer learning based on similarity measured developed for MDPs \cite{lazaric2011transfer,ammar2014automated,visus2021taxonomy} to quickly warm-start Algorithm 1 for an unseen MDP or even using feature-based exploratory mechanisms such as \cite{vallon2020data}.
+Transferring of samples can also be performed for the portion of the state space for which the occupancy remains unchanged from one local MDP to another.} \end{rem}

-\begin{rem} Note that even though the number of states and actions are finite, for large MPDs, function approximation can be used to avoid tabular updates of $Q$ values and thus reduce the sample complexity.
-This is because function approximation reduces the number of decision variables to the number of unknown parameters of the function approximator, which can be significantly less than the number of state and actions of the MDP.
-Therefore, based on Theorem 2, sample complexity for achieving an $\epsilon$-optimal plan reduces. \end{rem}